DigitalFabricationLab-NYIT-SoAD/resources/3Dprinters/README.md

 ### Required Orientation / Training
-* Students must complete the SoAD Fab Lab Canvas Orientation visting the lab space this semester.
+* Students must complete the SoAD Fab Lab Canvas Orientation before visting the lab space this semester.

 * Students *without* a SoAD Lab Sticker must come into the lab to sign a waiver before gaining access to any NYIT SoAD Labs.